 OELC offers a chartered bus service from Toronto to OELC for our Secondary Leadership courses: This bus departs at 11:30 a.m. from the Shell gas station on the corner of Yonge and York Mills (4021 Yonge Street, North York, ON M2P 1N6).
 The bus returns to the same location at approximately 11:30 a.m. on departure day.
 (Students will be dropped off at this location.
 It is the responsibility of the family to make travel arrangements from this destination.)

-Bus Fare: $80 (incl.
-HST) for a return trip, $40 one-way.
-Payment is preferred ahead of time to ensure your spot on the bus since spaces are limited.
+Bus Fare: $80 (plus HST) for a return trip, $40 (plus HST) one-way.
+Payment is required during registration to ensure your spot on the bus since spaces are limited.

 - What time is drop off on arrival day?